 Noted events in his life were:

-1. He appeared on the census in 1850 in Pottsville, Schuylkill, PA.
-17 In 1850 living in the South Ward of Pottsville is Jacob Bieger.
+1. Census in 1850 in Pottsville, Schuylkill, PA.
+18 In 1850 living in the South Ward of Pottsville is Jacob Bieger.
 Obviously the census taker was confused by his German pronounciation of his surname!
 Jacob Bieger, tailer, age 36, is living with wife Angeline, 35; William, 12; Jacob, 11; Hiram, 8; Benjamin, 6; George, 3; and Nathan, 8 months old when the census was recorded on 29 Aug 1850.
 Everyone was born in Pennsylvania.

-3. He served in the military during the Civil War and enlisted as a Private in the 80th Regiment 7th Cavalry Company F on 22 Apr 1861.
-19
+3. Military on 22 Apr 1861: during the Civil War and enlisted as a Private in the 80th Regiment 7th Cavalry Company F. 20

-4. He served in the military during the Civil War and enlisted as a private in 27th Regiment Company A on 19 Jun 1863.
-9 20 He mustered out of Company A, 27th Infantry Mil Regiment Pennsylvania on August 1, 1863.
+5. Military on 19 Jun 1863: during the Civil War and enlisted as a private in 27th Regiment Company A. 9 22 He mustered out of Company A, 27th Infantry Mil Regiment Pennsylvania on August 1, 1863.

 His record on file shows the following:

 6. Military from 1864 to 1865 in , , PA: during the Civil War.
 2 23 He enlisted in the Pennsylvania 7th Cavalry (80th Infantry).